mcdonaldcm7/alx-system_engineering-devops/0x01-shell_permissions/README.md

   2-groups: This script prints all the groups the current user is a part of.

   3-new_owner: This script changes the owner of the file hello to betty.

+  4-empty: This script created an empty file called hello.